Mass-dependent chemical enrichment sequences of SDSS star-forming galaxies out to z~0.3 revealed by direct O & Ar abundances: Chemical enrichment sequences of star-forming galaxies

 \subsection{The log(O/Ar) vs 12+log(Ar/H) plane of SFGs}

 Figure~\ref{Fig:oar_obs} shows the distribution of the abundance sample SFGs in the log(O/Ar) vs 12+log(Ar/H) plane, colored by their log(M$\rm_{*}$), separated in bins of log(sSFR$\rm_{FIB}$).
 The log(sSFR$\rm_{FIB}$) bin size has been chosen to ensure a wide range of Ar abundances (at least 1~dex) are spanned by SFGs in each bin, while allowing the maximum number of bins to check for any potential trend with log(sSFR$\rm_{FIB}$).
 The panel corresponding to the highest log(sSFR$\rm_{FIB}$) bin in Figure~\ref{Fig:oar_obs} shows the distribution for the most complete ($\sim80$\%) sample of SFGs.
 Here we can clearly see that at fixed Ar abundance, higher mass galaxies exhibit higher log(O/Ar) values.
-Subsequent panels in Figure~\ref{Fig:oar_obs} with decreasing log(sSFR$\rm_{FIB}$) are increasingly affected by incomplete sample selection, and the mass separation in the log(O/Ar) vs 12+log(Ar/H) plane is increasingly blurred.
+Additionally, separate trends are seen for lower and higher mass galaxies with declining log(O/Ar) values with increasing Ar abundances.
+Subsequent panels in Figure~\ref{Fig:oar_obs} with decreasing log(sSFR$\rm_{FIB}$) are increasingly affected by incomplete sample selection (see discussion in Section~\ref{sec:final}), and the mass separation in the log(O/Ar) vs 12+log(Ar/H) plane is increasingly blurred.

-Figure~\ref{Fig:oar_clean} shows the distribution of the higher and lower mass MZR sample SFGs in the log(O/Ar) vs 12+log(Ar/H) plane, separated in bins of log(sSFR$\rm_{FIB}$).
-The highest log(sSFR$\rm_{FIB}$) bin still shows the clear separation of higher and lower mass SFGs in the log(O/Ar) vs 12+log(Ar/H) plane.
-However, this mass separation is now clearly visible in all panels of Figure~\ref{Fig:oar_clean}.

-SFGs that were offset from the empirical MZR line (Figure~\ref{Fig:mmr}) and exhibited low O abundances for their given mass, also exhibited low log(O/Ar) and low Ar abundances and blurred the mass dependent trends in log(O/Ar) vs 12+log(Ar/H) for the lower log(sSFR$\rm_{FIB}$) bins.
-Their removal in the MZR selected sample allowed us to see the clear mass separation in the log(O/Ar) vs 12+log(Ar/H) plane, regardless of log(sSFR$\rm_{FIB}$).
-This is discussed further in the next Section.
+In Figure~\ref{Fig:oar_delta}, we show the same SFGs in each panel but now coloured by their $\rm\Delta_{MZR}$.
+For the SFGs with the lowest $\rm\Delta_{MZR}$ values, there is a clear trend of decreasing log(O/Ar) values with increasing Ar abundances which is visible in all different log(sSFR$\rm_{FIB}$) bins.
+SFGs with larger $\rm\Delta_{MZR}$ values start appearing in the lower log(sSFR$\rm_{FIB}$) bins.
+SFGs that were offset from the empirical MZR line (Figure~\ref{Fig:mmr}) and exhibited low O abundances for their given masses, also exhibited low log(O/Ar) and low Ar abundance values, and blurred the mass dependent trends in log(O/Ar) vs 12+log(Ar/H) for the lower log(sSFR$\rm_{FIB}$) bins.
+The SFGs with $\rm\Delta_{MZR}>0.25$ are then removed and only the MZR selected sample is kept.
+The removed SFGs and the connection between the MZR-selection and the log(O/Ar) vs 12+log(Ar/H) plane is discussed further in the next Section.